shawnliujw/puppeteer-lambda/README.md

     await browser.close();
 })();
 ```
+NOTE: `Suggest not to close browser in Lambda ENV, if close it , the Browser object is considered disposed and cannot be used anymore.`
 ## Packaging & Deploy

 Lambda's memory needs to be set to at least 384 MB, but the more memory, the better the performance of any operations.